Renters' Rights Bill Hub for Letting Agents

 No, landlords can't charge pet fees under the Tenant Fees Act 2019.
 However, landlords can require tenants to take out pet insurance to cover potential damages.

-In most cases, corporate tenancies will be unaffected by the Bill.
+In most cases, corporate tenancies will be unaffected by the Act.